 He also serves as the Chairman of the Permanent Scientific Committee (PSC) of the International Fiscal Association.

 At the international level, his practical expertise focuses on tax treaties and their interpretation, non-discrimination, abuse of rights by taxpayers and States (including State responsibility), dispute resolution, comparative taxation and transfer pricing.
-He also concentrates on the interaction between investment arbitration and tax-related disputes.
+His practice also concentrates on the interaction between investment arbitration and tax-related disputes.

 Robert is regularly called to give evidence as an expert witness or to act as a consultant in the framework of domestic and foreign court proceedings, mutual agreement and arbitration procedures, including those involving non-tax agreements such as bilateral investment treaties or the Energy Charter Treaty.
-He has served as an expert witness in international tax law in several high-profile arbitration cases under the UNCITRAL or ICSID arbitration rules, among others in Yukos Capital SARL v.
-The Russian Federation (PCA Case No. 2013-31).
+He has served as an expert witness in international and comparative tax law in several high-profile arbitration cases under the arbitral rules of the International Centre for Settlement of Investment Disputes (ICSID) and the United Nations Commission on International Trade Law (UNCITRAL).

 He is also on the list of possible arbitrators under the mandatory binding arbitration clauses provided by selected bilateral tax treaties.